 the devil into sin – The deception that is in the world though lust

-(2Pet 1-4) has such a hold on mankind that it makes believing in the
+(2Pet 1-4) has a hold on mankind, making faith in Jesus seem like a

 Spirit can cut through the darkness of man’s heart to shine the truth on

-sin, men murdering men, women and children, discord, unhappiness and
+sin, men murdering one another, discord, unhappiness and

 unfulfilled desire.
 In all these things man is still content to retain his

 feel our way out of it.
-There is no thinking our way out of this box.
 God is the only one who can

-deliver us from our humanistic belief system that is reinforced by demonic
+deliver us from our humanistic belief systems, reinforced by demonic

 (164f) Works of the devil